Graduate Students

 Areas of Interest:

-Inca Empire, Andes, landscape studies, environmental humanities, built environment, past sensory experiences, sound studies, performances, Indigenous ways of knowing, spatial history, construction of history, colonialism in the Americas, cross-cultural exchanges
+Inca Empire, Andes, landscape studies, environmental humanities, built environment, architecture, materiality, sacredness, sensory experiences, sound studies, colonialism in the Americas, cross-cultural exchanges.

 Alba Menéndez Pereda (she/her/hers) is a Ph.D.
-Candidate in the Cotsen Institute of Archaeology at the University of California, Los Angeles, where she studies the Inca Empire.
-In her doctoral research, Alba examines the relationship between Inca ways of making and remembering imperial history and...
+Candidate in the Interdepartmental Archaeology Graduate Program at the University of California, Los Angeles, where she studies the Inca Empire.
+In her doctoral research, Alba examines the making and experience of sacredness at the heart of the Inca...

 Areas of Interest: